deployo/deployo.github.io/content/blog/dokku-on-linode.md

   password: <your root password>
 {{< /highlight >}}

-You can visit Dokku at http://dokku.viewdocs.io/dokku/ to get the command to install Dokku on your machin.
+You can visit Dokku at http://dokku.viewdocs.io/dokku/ to get the command to install Dokku on your machine.
 I did this for you, the command is:

 {{< highlight bash >}}
 $ wget https://raw.githubusercontent.com/dokku/dokku/v0.11.3/bootstrap.sh